-A significant increase in funding from PPF grants and other deferred revenues is shown in the revised estimates.
-The increase, exclusive of the GSN Stabilization grant referenced in Section 4, is \$12.8 million.
+A significant increase in PPF operating grants and other deferred revenues is shown in the updated forecast.
+The increase, exclusive of the GSN Stabilization grant referenced in Section 4, is \$17.3 million.

 Appendix D presents the amounts originally budgeted and the in-year changes.
-Total PPF grants and deferred revenues anticipated during the year total \$40.4 million.
+PPF operating grants and deferred revenues anticipated during the year total \$43.9 million.
 The spending impacts are reflected in the changes shown in subsequent sections.

-It is important to highlight that PPF grants are temporary, and often projectbased, meaning that the funding may not be received in subsequent years.
+It is important to highlight that PPF grants are temporary, and often project-based, meaning that the funding may not be received in subsequent years.
 Although the grants may require the creation of a position, they quite often are used to purchase goods and services or to pay for casual staff to backfill established positions while employees participate in identified priorities.
-That said, the COVID-related grants have added significant temporary staffing to support students in the classroom and to promote a healthy workplace.
+That said, the COVID response grants totaling \$25.8 million have added significant temporary staffing to support students in the classroom and to promote a healthy workplace.
+In total, these grants are projected to support \$14.4 million in compensation costs and \$7.6 million in supplies and services.
+In addition, \$3.8 million has been directed to the capital budget to cover the acquisition of computer technology.